bernhardAxonIvy/doc/source/concepts/3rd-party-integration/restapi.rst

 It gives consumers of your services not only a detailed service description, but a simple client to fire real calls against the services too.

-The API Browser can be accessed with a webbrowser of your choice under the following URL paths:
+The API Browser can be accessed with a web browser of your choice under the following URL paths:

 - In the |ivy-designer|: ``/designer/api-browser`` (e.g. http://localhost:8081/designer/api-browser)
 - In the |ivy-engine|: ``/system/api-browser`` (e.g. http://localhost:8080/system/api-browser)